CVE-2026-33261: Missing Support for Integrity Check in PowerDNS Recursor

 Description

 CVE-2026-33261 is a medium severity vulnerability in PowerDNS Recursor versions 5.
 2. 0, 5.
 3. 0, and 5.
 4. 0.
 It involves a missing support for integrity checks during a zone transition from NSEC to NSEC3, which can cause an internal inconsistency leading to a denial of service (DoS).
 The vulnerability does not impact confidentiality or integrity but affects availability.
-No official patch or remediation guidance is currently available from the vendor.
+There is no known exploit in the wild and no official patch or remediation guidance has been provided yet.

 AI-Powered Analysis